Dental Implant Surgery | Clarksville TN

 - Prescriptions– If you received a prescription for pain medication and antibiotics, follow the directions on the bottle.
 Take no other pain medications or sedatives without first discussing with your doctor.
 Do not operate a motor vehicle or dangerous machinery (lawn mower, etc.) while taking the pain medication.
 If ordered, take the antibiotic as instructed on the bottle, in its entirety.
 Do not drink alcoholic beverages while taking pain medication.

 - Bleeding– Slight oozing of blood is normal for up to 12 hours.
 This oozing can be controlled by biting on a piece of moistened gauze for 20 minutes.
 Contact your doctor if oozing or bleeding continues in spite of these measures.
 Try to avoid spitting- this will promote bleeding.

-- Pain– As feeling returns to your mouth take your first pain pill.
-You may take a second pill in 30 minutes if the first dose did not help.
+- Pain– Take your first pain pill when your prescription is filled, do not wait until the feeling returns.
 It is better to take this medication with a small snack or after a meal.

-- Rinsing– Begin gentle rinsing with (1 teaspoon salt in 12 oz. warm tap water) four (4) times a day.
+- Rinsing– Starting tomorrow, begin gentle rinsing with (1 teaspoon salt in 12 oz. warm tap water) four (4) times a day.
 You may carefully brush your teeth beginning tonight.
 Keep the bristles on your teeth and off the gum tissue.
-Begin rinsing with peroxide tomorrow.
+Begin rinsing with peridex tomorrow.

 - Diet– Take only liquids or very soft foods today.
 Do not chew any solid foods in the surgical area until you return for the first follow- up visit.